-FY21 Gender equity objectives
+FY22 Gender equity objectives

-Coles' continued progress against its FY21 Gender equity objectives is detailed below.
+Coles' continued progress against its FY22 Gender equity objectives is detailed below.

-1. Board composition to be not less than 30% of each gender

-In FY21, the percentage of female Board members was 37.5%, which is consistent with FY20.

-2. Be recognised as an Employer of Choice for Gender Equality
+- 1. Board composition to be not less than 30% of each gender - In FY22, the percentage of female Board members was 37.5%, which is consistent with FY21. - 2.
+To be recognised as a WGEA Employer of Choice for Gender Equality enabling us to attract and retain the best talent at Coles

-In FY21, Coles continued to work towards becoming an Employer of Choice (EOC) for Gender Equality.
+In FY22, Coles continued to work towards becoming an Employer of Choice (EOC) for Gender Equality.
 As part of the focus on gender balance across the organisation, Coles continued to build female representation in leadership and management roles.
-During FY21.
-Coles focused on functions with traditionally less gender balance, including Technology and Operations.
-To support increased gender balance in these areas, Coles:
+During FY22, Coles continued to focus on functions with traditionally less gender balance, including Technology, Operations and Supply Chain as well as functions with high growth (i.e. eCommerce).
+To support increased gender balance in all areas, Coles: